Introduction

 Project Structure

-The overall project structure follows naturally from the patterns we've established:
+The overall structure follows naturally from what we've covered:

 project-root/